pjtunstall/a-ray-tracer-darkly/README.md

         look_at: Point3::new(0.0, 0.0, -1.0), // the direction the camera is looking.
         up: Direction::new(0.0, 1.0, 0.0),
         focal_distance: 10.0,
-        defocus_angle_in_degrees: 0.0, // Zero for maximum sharpness.
+        defocus_angle_in_degrees: 0.0, // Zero for maximum sharpness, higher values to defocus.
         vertical_fov_in_degrees: 20.0, // Field of view: increase for wide angle.
     };